silentwhaleluo/Database-Notes/SQL.md

 		- FK maintains **Referential Integrity**.
  		- FK can have NULLs (online sales  and store sales)
  		- FK allows duplicate values (1-Many relationship).
 		- must have unique key in parent and FK must have the same datatype
+		- Can not exist before PK
+		- Must be deleted before PK

 - OTHER CONSTRAINTS
 	- NULL-Ability (NULL, NOT NULL)